bogdanzarioiu/Readahad_PrivacyPolicy/README.md

  11. Contact Us

 **1. Personal Information Collection and Use**
-We may receive technical information about your device, for example, its IP address or operating system.
+<br>We may receive technical information about your device, for example, its IP address or operating system.

 **2. Personal Information Sharing**